514: No Such Thing As A Computer Tower

 And one of the key people, another one of the key people who changed things was a guy called Hans Eggenberger, who sounds like a McDonald's offering.

-Was actually a very important man.
+Was actually a very important plan.

-Do you want?
 Well, someone said to him one day, Do you want salt on your Eggenberger?
 And he realised it was a moment.

 Good old Eggenberger.
 He was a very charismatic guy.